 The Institute has been involved in the evaluation of many enterprises over the years.
 Many types of crops, from fruit trees (mangoes, lychees, citrus) to crops such as tobacco and pineapples, have been evaluated on the property.
 More recently the focus for crop development has included maize, sugar cane, soybean triticale, barley and forage oats.
 With the North Coast of NSW being the single largest soybean production area in Australia, the soybean research program at Grafton is of particular regional and national importance.

 Livestock enterprises have included beef and dairy cattle, pigs, poultry and aquaculture.
 Grafton was the research centre that demonstrated the benefits to the beef industry in crossbreeding Bos indicus and Bos taurus cattle.
-More recently research into examining the affect of selection for increased muscling and a technique for the removal of protozoa from the rumen.
-At present the institute is overseeing a beef cattle herd with the aim to manage the land resource for sustainable production and environmental protection.
+At present the institute forms the major component of the North Coast livestock operation with the ability to carry around 800 head on improved pastures with excellent water security.

 Research and advisory work at the Institute is presently directed at the control and eradication of various terrestrial and aquatic weeds by chemical, biological and mechanical means, and through the provision of high quality information resources.
 These weeds include salvinia, cabomba, cat’s claw creeper, Madeira vine, giant Parramatta grass and lantana.

 The Institute also houses the Grafton Aquaculture Centre that has pioneered aquaculture of fresh water species such as Silver Perch.

 The Forestry Corporation of NSW also operates from the site and conducts a wide range of programs supporting the timber industry.
 These include Grafton Forests Technology Centre, Production Nursery, Northern Region and North East Region.

 The station comprises an area of 830ha with the following facilities: